 Where to Buy an Oyster Card in London?

-You can buy this card at train stations or online.
-The Oyster card never expires, meaning you can use it on your next visit to London, or you can lend it to your friends or family.
+You can buy an Oyster card at train stations or online.
+The Oyster card never expires, meaning you can use it on your next visit to London or lend it to your friends or family.

 6. Get a Discounted Ride from Uber